-The CMU-24VDC will detect the presence of an active signal on two or more inputs of a channel.
-When the presence of an active signal on two or more inputs of a channel is detected for less than 200 milliseconds, the CMU-24VDC will not cause a LFSA.
-When the presence of an active signal on two or more inputs to a channel is detected for 450 milliseconds or more, the CMU-24VDC will cause a LFSA.
-When the presence of an active signal on two or more inputs to a channel is detected for 450 milliseconds or more inputs to a channel is detected for 450 milliseconds or more inputs to a channel is detected for more than 200 milliseconds but less than 450 milliseconds, the CMU-24VDC may or may not cause a LFSA.
+The CMU-212 will detect the presence of an active signal on two or more inputs of a channel.
+When the presence of an active signal on two or more inputs of a channel is detected for less than 200 milliseconds, the CMU-212 will not cause a LFSA.
+When the presence of an active signal on two or more inputs to a channel is detected for 450 milliseconds or more, the CMU-212 will cause a LFSA.
+When the presence of an active signal on two or more inputs to a channel is detected for more than 200 milliseconds but less than 450 milliseconds, the CMU-212 may or may not cause a LFSA.